 Q: Who is eligible?

-A: A scholar or practitioner either based at an institution in Southeast Asia or working independently in Southeast Asia working on social justice.
+A: A scholar or practitioner either based at an institution in Southeast Asia or working independently in Southeast Asia on social justice.
 You should have a relevant terminal degree for your field; current students are not eligible.

 Q: How long is the residency?